Titling & Registration Requirements for All-Terrain Vehicles

 You will pay:

 - State sales tax of 4.225 percent and any local sales tax due on the net purchase price (the purchase price less trade-in allowance or other allowance, if any).
-Local sales tax (or local use tax, if applicable) is based on the rate where you live, not where you bought the ATV.
+Local sales tax is based on the rate where you live, not where you bought the ATV.

 - $8.50 title fee